 For further information about your rights, please contact the Information Commissioner’s Office or your local Citizens Advice Bureau.

 All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
-We will comply with Our obligations and safeguard your rights under the Data Protection Act 1998 and GDPR when it is introduced on 25 May 2018.
+We will comply with Our obligations and safeguard your rights under the Data Protection Act 1998 and GDPR from 25 May 2018.
 For more details on security see section 7, below.

 Our use of your personal data will always have a lawful basis, either because it is necessary for Our performance of a contract with you, because you have consented to Our use of your personal data (e.g. by subscribing to emails), or because it is in Our legitimate interests.
 Specifically, We may use your data for the following purposes:

 With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email or telephone with information, news and offers.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Act 1998 and GDPR when it comes into force on 25 May 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 and amendment by Directive 2009/136/EC which was introduced in the UK on 25 May 2011.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Act 1998 and GDPR 25 May 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 and amendment by Directive 2009/136/EC which was introduced in the UK on 25 May 2011.

 Third parties (including LinkedIn, Facebook and Twitter) whose content appears on Our Site may use third party Cookies, as detailed below in section 13.
 Please refer to section 13 for more information on controlling Cookies.
 Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.